How to extend your Working Holiday visa

 - Plant or animal cultivation

 In total, you need to complete the equivalent of three months’ full-time work, or a total of 88 days.
 You can either do this in a single block – as a full-time or part-time worker – or in several shorter blocks.
 The main thing to remember is you can’t complete it in a shorter timeframe than three months (by, say, working double shifts for six weeks).
 If you want to find out more about the types of jobs you can take on, where to find vacancies, and the specific geographical locations that are acceptable, you can read more here.

 You can choose from several different industries, and from different locations around Australia, to carry out your three months’ work.
 Imagine plucking pearls from the aqua waters of Broome, learning about viticulture while harvesting grapes in the famous Barossa wine region or working as an outback jackaroo or jillaroo – a trainee on a sheep or cattle station.
 They’re all possibilities.

 Plant or animal cultivation

 Many people choose to work in plant or animal cultivation – often referred to ‘farm work’.
 This can include fruit picking and fruit packing, which is popular for several reasons – generally no prior experience is required, and the different seasons mean there is work available throughout the year, in different (and often beautiful) locations.
-Fruit picking is what people refer to as ‘piecework’ – you’re usually paid by how much you pick – so if you work hard, you could earn up to AUD $1000 per week.
+Fruit picking is what people refer to as ‘piecework’ – you’re usually paid by how much you pick – so if you work hard, you could earn above the minimum wage.

 But that’s not the only kind of farm work available.
 You could spend your days tending to and milking gentle dairy cows, working as a jackaroo (or jillaroo) on an outback cattle station, or assisting on a vineyard and learning about the intricacies of viticulture.